Happy Birthday to Me (1981 film): Production

-Concept and pre-production
+Development

 Happy Birthday to Me was produced by John Dunning and André Link, as a Cinépix production.
 Dunning and Link would team up again on another Canadian slasher, My Bloody Valentine (1981), which went into production within a week of Happy Birthday to Me wrapping; however, My Bloody Valentine was actually released first, rushed to meet a February 11, 1981 release date in time for Valentine's Day.
 Keen to get their classier, bigger-budgeted Happy Birthday to Me released, Dunning and Link quickly realized that gimmicks were being used up by other slasher movies in the wake of John Carpenter’s Halloween (1978) and Sean S. Cunningham’s Friday the 13th (1980).
-1980 alone saw the release of Friday the 13th, as well as two New Year's Eve-themed horror movies, Terror Train (1980) and New Year’s Evil (1980), as well as Christmas-themed films To All a Goodnight (1980) and Christmas Evil (1980), the wedding-themed He Knows You’re Alone (1980), Prom Night (1980), and Mother’s Day (1980) (followed by Graduation Day and the Thanksgiving-based Home Sweet Home the following year).
-Because everyone has a birthday, Dunning and Link believed that Happy Birthday to Me could have universal appeal.
+Dunning and Link felt that a slasher film centered around a birthday could have universal appeal.
 They hired John Saxton, a University of Toronto English professor, to develop the story.
 The subplot involving Virginia's brain injury came from Dunning reading an article about regenerating frogs with electricity; he figured this could form the basis for a murder mystery where a girl suffers flashbacks and blackouts yet is unsure of her role in the mayhem around her.

-Although it seems to have been directly influenced by the success of Friday the 13th and Prom Night, pre-production on Happy Birthday to Me had started before those films had been released, which more than hints that the huge success of Halloween was perhaps more of an influence (although the Grand Guignol elements of Friday the 13th may also have contributed).

-The specialized genre website Retro Slashers has a copy of the script purporting to be a third draft from April 1980, where the major difference is that Virginia is actually the killer, possessed by the spirit of her deceased mother.
+A third draft of the film's screenplay, dated April 1980, features a different plot twist in which Virginia is revealed to be the killer, possessed by the spirit of her deceased mother.
 Although this ending logistically makes more sense than the ending that was filmed, the filmmakers thought that what was originally scripted was not climactic enough.
 Still, the majority of the film does point to this original ending, which indicates the switch came well into production.
 This version of the script also features a good number of scenes that were either never shot or rewritten, including some that show more clearly Alfred's love for Virginia and Virginia's difficult relationship with her father.
 The script was completely reworked by screenwriting team Timothy Bond and Peter Jobin before production started.

+Director J. Lee Thompson had actively been looking to direct a thriller, and was hired as director.
+In the press material for the film, he stated: "What attracted me to this script was that the young people stood out as vivid, individual characters.
+The difference between a good chiller and exploitative junk, at least in my opinion, is whether or not you care about the victims".